 During the course of their duties, Ambassadors may hear of/deal with confidential information about individuals and police matters.
-They are therefore asked to sign an Undertaking of Confidentiality Agreement on joining the Forum.
+They are therefore asked to sign a Code of Conduct on joining the Scheme.
 Ambassadors should be aware that the improper disclosure of information acquired during a panel meeting may attract civil or criminal proceedings.